Alternation of generations: Life cycles of different plant groups

-In ferns and their allies, including clubmosses and horsetails, the conspicuous plant observed in the field is the diploid sporophyte.
+The life cycle of ferns and their allies, including clubmosses and horsetails, the conspicuous plant observed in the field is the diploid sporophyte.
 The haploid spores develop in sori on the underside of the fronds and are dispersed by the wind (or in some cases, by floating on water).
 If conditions are right, a spore will germinate and grow into a rather inconspicuous plant body called a prothallus.
 The haploid prothallus does not resemble the sporophyte, and as such ferns and their allies have a heteromorphic alternation of generations.
 The prothallus is short-lived, but carries out sexual reproduction, producing the diploid zygote that then grows out of the prothallus as the sporophyte.
-For further information, see Fern: Life cycle.

 In the spermatophytes, the seed plants, the sporophyte is the dominant multicellular phase; the gametophytes are strongly reduced in size and very different in morphology.
 The entire gametophyte generation, with the sole exception of pollen grains (microgametophytes), is contained within the sporophyte.
 The life cycle of a dioecious flowering plant (angiosperm), the willow, has been outlined in some detail in an earlier section (A complex life cycle).
 The life cycle of a gymnosperm is similar.
 However, flowering plants have in addition a phenomenon called 'double fertilization'.
-Two sperm nuclei from a pollen grain (the microgametophyte), rather than a single sperm, enter the archegonium of the megagametophyte; one fuses with the egg nucleus to form the zygote, the other fuses with two other nuclei of the gametophyte to form 'endosperm', which nourishes the developing embryo.
-For further information, see Double fertilization.
+In the process of double fertilization, two sperm nuclei from a pollen grain (the microgametophyte), rather than a single sperm, enter the archegonium of the megagametophyte; one fuses with the egg nucleus to form the zygote, the other fuses with two other nuclei of the gametophyte to form 'endosperm', which nourishes the developing embryo.